MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 > - If you are pinning by a policy, revisit your pinning policy to make sure the Viva Connections app is pinned correctly for intended users every time you add a new experience.
 For more information, see Manage app setup policies.
 > - Teams Administrator (or higher) permissions are required.

 Viva Connections creates web parts for organizations who build off existing intranet portals, or home sites which can be accessed via Teams.
-The app is auto enabled by default, but to make Viva Connections easily discoverable, we recommended to pin the app.
+The app is auto enabled by default, but to make Viva Connections easily discoverable, we recommend that you pin the app.
 Once the app is pinned, your organization’s icon and custom app name will appear in the Teams app bar.

 > [!NOTE]
 > Pre-pinning the Viva Connections app doesn't change the Teams experience and doesn't automatically open the app in Teams.
 Pre-pinning makes it easier to discover and use the Viva Connections app.